Home

 For example, in the UK it is a rule that pedestrians have priority when crossing at a designated zebra or pelican crossing.
 This is not the case in Crete.
 So don't expect drivers to stop if you are waiting to cross at what looks like a zebra crossing.
 They aren't being rude, just following the conventions they and other drivers are used to.

-Another convention at traffic signals is important to be aware of.
+When driving in Crete another convention at traffic signals is important to be aware of.
 You will sometimes see flashing amber lights, particularly flashing amber arrows.
 If you are turning in the direction of the arrows, you must expect pedestrians to be crossing (because they will have a green light to cross), and give way to any already crossing the road.

 In short, flashing amber means: yes, you can go, but you don't have priority or right of way.